Milan Bandić: Political career

 Bandić ran for president in the 2009–10 elections.
 As he had done this without the authorisation of his party, who had nominated Ivo Josipović, he was expelled from SDP and lost his position as leader of the party's Zagreb branch.
 In the first round of the election, on 27 December 2009, Bandić received 14.83 percent of the vote, placing him in second place after Josipović with 32.70 percent.
 On 10 January he lost the second round with 39.74 percent of the vote.
 In Zagreb, Bandić lost both rounds of the election, receiving support only in a handful of city neighbourhoods.
-A year before his presidential campaign, it came to light that a record-breaking 251 criminal complaints had been filed against Bandić, but the State Attorney's Office had neglected to act on any of them.
+A year before his presidential campaign, it came to light that a record-breaking 251 criminal complaints had been filed against Bandić, but the State Attorney's Office had not acted on any of them.

 In 2014, Bandić's mayoralty was temporarily interrupted when he was arrested due to the Agram affair.
 However, he did not resign, and returned to his position after his second release from jail.
 As of Bandić's death, Agram and other court cases were still ongoing.
 See § City finances.

 After running as independent for several years following his expulsion from SDP, in 2015 Bandić founded a political party, Milan Bandić 365 – Labour and Solidarity Party, which was soon renamed Bandić Milan 365 – Labour and Solidarity Party.
 The party found little support from voters.
 Its best show was two seats won in the 2015 election, which were followed with a single seat in 2016.
 In the 2020 election, BM365 won around 9,000 votes and was left without representation in the parliament.
 Nevertheless, Bandić formed numerous alliances in the parliament, and was credited with ensuring the victory of HDZ, with whom he formed a coalition in the 2015 elections.
 Bandić once made a remark about the unsteady nature of these alliances, where he called the MPs in his alliance "play chips", a term which caught on in the news.
 He treated his allies, among them numerous minority representatives, with projects and donations funded by Zagreb city budget.